JensVisbech/JensVisbech.github.io/index.md

 Welcome to my personal webpage.
-Here you will find highlights and information about my research.
+Here, you will find highlights and information about my research.

 # About me - Jens Visbech
-I'm a 28-year-old originally from the countryside of Jutland, Denmark.
-However, I've been living in Copenhagen for the past seven years.
-I have a deep appreciation for travel and enjoy spending my spare time cycling around the outskirts of Copenhagen and wherever I go traveling.
+I'm a 29-year-old originally from the countryside of Jutland, Denmark.
+However, I've been living in Copenhagen for the past eight years.
+I deeply appreciate travel and enjoy spending my spare time cycling around the outskirts of Copenhagen and wherever I go traveling.

 ### Research at the moment:
-I'm currently doing my Ph.D. at the Technical University of Denmark (DTU).
-My project, "New Advanced Simulation Techniques for Wave Energy Converters," is funded by a DTU Ph.D. scholarship at the Department of Applied Mathematics and Computer Science (Compute) and will continue until January 31, 2026.
+Currently, I'm doing my Ph.D. at the Technical University of Denmark (DTU).
+My project, "New Advanced Simulation Techniques for Wave Energy Converters," is funded by a DTU Ph.D. scholarship at the Department of Applied Mathematics and Computer Science (Compute) and will continue until January 29, 2026.

 ### Contact information:
 * Email (DTU): jvis@dtu.dk